muarshad01/LLM/Notes/lecture01_notes.md

 #### Instructor
 * My name is __Dr.
 Raj Dander__.
 I graduated from IIT Madras with a BTech in ME in 2017.
 After that, I did my PhD from the MIT.
 I graduated from MIT with a PhD in ML in 2022.
 Since then, I've come back to India and we are all on a __mission to basically make AI accessible to everyone.__
-*

 #### YouTube Channel
 * At [Vizura](https://www.youtube.com/@vizuara), which is our YouTube channel, we have made several playlists now on ML on DL.
 * The main approach or the philosophy, which we really follow when we teach is to __teach everything from the basics__, i.e., not to assume anything.
 * Teach you the __nuts and bolts__ of every single concept.

 ## LLM and GenAI
 * We all know that __LLM and GenAI__ are transforming everything around us.
-But many people when they are learning about this field are making __one common mistake__: they directly-switch to the applications, they directly-run some [Google Colab](https://colab.research.google.com/).
-They follow some YouTube video and directly-run a code.
-But very few people really know:
+But many people when they are learning about this field are making __one-common mistake__: they directly-switch to the applications, they directly-run some [Google Colab](https://colab.research.google.com/).
-*  How LLM actually work?
-*  The __nuts and the bolts__, which make LLM really so powerful.

 #### Natural Language Processing (NLP)
 * One of the first __ChatBots__, which humans developed, is called as __ELIZA__. * It's not very good right!